jeffThompson/PhysicalComputing/Week02_LEDs/SettingUpYourBoard.md

 1. Microcontrollers: essentially tiny, very low-power computers that can either run on their own or connected to a computer; the most popular of these is [Arduino](https://www.arduino.cc/)
 2. Single-board computers: small, self-contained computers capable of running Linux; most popular is [Raspberry Pi](https://www.raspberrypi.org/)

 While Arduino is a fantastic platform with tons of examples and a great community, it requires us to use the programming language C, which is super complex and confusing.
+Raspberry Pi is also wonderful, but requires a monitor and keyboard, and require a lot more setup.

 Instead, we're going to use the [Feather M4 Express](https://www.adafruit.com/product/3857) as our board and Circuit Python to program it, both fantastic projects from the NYC-based company Adafruit.

 Before we can do fun stuff with our boards, though, we have to get everything set up.
 This will be a bit complicated but, once it's done, we won't have to do this again!

 ***

 ### CONNECT YOUR BOARD
 First, plug the board into your computer with a USB cable.
 It should mount as a "volume" on your computer, like a USB thumb drive.
-If it prompts you to connect the device as a keyboard, just exit out.
+If it prompts you to connect the device as a keyboard, just exit out (we'll cover this later).

 The board's volume should be named `CIRCUITPY`.
 Open it up and let's look inside; there will be three items: